State visit by Xi Jinping to the United States

 The 2015 state visit of Xi Jinping to the United States, which was from September 22 to 28, 2015, was the state visit of China's paramount leader Xi Jinping to the United States.
 It was his seventh visit to the United States and his first visit after succeeding the General Secretary of the Chinese Communist Party in 2012.
-During the period of the visit, Xi attended the US–China Internet Industry Forum, visited the White House and met US President Barack Obama, and attended the 70th anniversary of the United Nations.
+During his visit, Xi attended the US–China Internet Industry Forum, met US President Barack Obama and attended the 70th anniversary of the United Nations.

 Background

-Xi's visit occurred at a time of high tensions in China-US relations.
-The Wall Street Journal quoted experts who said Xi's US visit was to promote local technology companies and to ask the US government to not retaliate in response to accusations regarding the People's Republic of China having engaged in hacking activities, but Beijing has repeatedly denied the allegations of the United States.
-Chinese Foreign Minister Wang Yi said Xi's visit was to promote trust between the two countries.
+Xi's visit occurred at a time of high tensions in the bilateral relationship.
+The Wall Street Journal quoted experts who said Xi's US visit was to promote domestic technology companies and to ask the US government to not retaliate in response to accusations that his country had engaged in hacking activities.

-Before this visit, the United States Congressional-Executive Commission on China held a hearing on human rights.
+Before Xi's visit, the Congressional-Executive Commission on China held a hearing on human rights.
 Experts and members of Congress in attendance called on President Obama to ask Xi Jinping to stop the persecution of Tibetans, Uyghurs, religious groups, non-governmental organizations, intellectuals, democracy advocates, and supporters of "universal suffrage" in Hong Kong.

-Xi had previously visited the United States six times.
+Prior to the 2015 visit, Xi had visited the United States six times.
 His first visit was as part of a corn industry delegation to the state of Iowa in 1985.
-His most recent visit in 2013 was informal, in which he went to Sunnylands in California, and met with US President Barack Obama.